AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

      but a follower of the followers.
    * The strategy should contain plan for future cost increases of AI tools, including possibility of moving to open source alternatives where appropriate.
-   * The barrier to use open source AI tools should be as low as possible to ensure more transparency
+   * The barrier to using open source AI tools should be as low as possible to ensure  transparency
-     and always maintain the confidentiality of the usage of the tool
+     and maintain the confidentiality of tool use
-   * AI literacy and competence to know the limitations of these tools: from the opaque logic of the proprietary tools, the potential loss of confidentiality, and the new risks introduced that can erode research integrity and research compliance.
+   * AI literacy and competence are needed to understand the limitations of these tools: the opaque logic of the proprietary tools, the potential loss of confidentiality, and the new risks introduced that can erode research integrity and compliance.